mygethub-99/mygamefinal/README.md

 You should now be told that you have won the game.
 You player will be awarded points.

-Now you can test the scoring, ranking and and other game api.
-Or pulling the history for one of the games you just won with the game entity key.
+Now you can test the scoring, ranking and and other game api's, rr pulling the history for one of the games you just played with the game entity key.

 Thank you and have a nice day!

+***
 ### Endpoints Definitions:
 1. survive.cancel_game.
   * Path:'cancel'